symfony/symfony-docs/quick_tour/the_controller.rst

     {
         $session = $request->getSession();

-        // store an attribute for reuse during a later user request
+        // stores an attribute for reuse during a later user request
         $session->set('foo', 'bar');

-        // get the value of a session attribute
+        // gets the value of a session attribute
         $foo = $session->get('foo');

-        // use a default value if the attribute doesn't exist
+        // uses a default value if the attribute doesn't exist
         $foo = $session->get('foo', 'default_value');
     }